lookbusy1344/Catcher/README.md

 ### Transform()

 `Transform()` is used for error resolution.
 It takes two lambdas, one used if the input is in success state and one for failure state.
-Both convert the initial `Result<In>` into a common result type in a success state `Result<Out>`.
+It converts the initial `Result<In>` in either state into `Result<Out>` in success state.
 Call signature:

 ```
 public Result<Out> Transform<Out>(Func<In, Out> success, Func<Exception, Out> failure)